opendocsg/slw-judgments-backfill/2018_SGHC_172/report.md

 **Whether there was full and frank disclosure**

 81     The third issue in contention was whether at the _ex parte_ stage, there was full and frank disclosure of the material facts by Shanghai Turbo.
-In _Manharlal Trikamdas Mody and another v Sumikin Bussan International (HK) Ltd_ [2014] 3 SLR 1161, the High Court stated (at [78]):
+In _Manharlal Trikamdas Mody and another v Sumikin Bussan International (HK) Ltd_ <span class="citation">[2014] 3 SLR 1161</span>, the High Court stated (at [78]):

  ...
 The duty of disclosure that is owed relates to the facts which are set out in the supporting affidavit bearing in mind that the applicant has to establish a good arguable case.
 Copies of documents that are referred to in the affidavit should also be exhibited and the affidavit must also set out sufficient facts to demonstrate that Singapore is the forum c onveniens ...Given the ex parte nature of the application, the applicant must place all material facts before the court can be so satisfied.
 It goes without saying that this includes facts which are unfavourable to the applicant’s case because the duty to make full and frank disclosure is not merely a matter of fairness between the parties to the action but it is a duty that is owed to the court. [emphasis in the original]